itsk0ntra/multi-tools/README.md

 # Multi-Tools
 python project for many purposes and functions, mostly discord, in every function I didn't make myself I credited the creators.

-please don't use this project for illegal purposes.
+please don't use this project for illegal purposes. i am not responsible for the user's actions.

 # Credits
 many thanks to: